Mertens, Sabalenka combine for Australian Open doubles title

 “I just want to save it for singles, try something different this year and see what happens on the Grand Slams.”

+It was more difficult for 72 players who were forced into hard lockdown — not allowed to leave their quarantine accommodation for any reason — after possibly coming into contact with people on their charter flights who tested positive for the coronavirus after landing in Australia.

+“Of course we are really proud because there was some rough times during the stay here in Australia,” Siniakova said.
+“But we are so happy that we could come here even after the hard quarantine and make (the) final,” Siniakova said.
+“It’s really amazing that we could play so great tennis and go so far”

-Krejcikova has another chance at a title in Australia after combining with American Rajeev Ram to secure a spot in the mixed doubles final on Saturday.
+Krejcikova has another chance at a title in Australia after combining with American Rajeev Ram to secure a spot in the mixed doubles final on Saturday against Australian wild cards Sam Stosur and Matthew Ebden.

 Ram is also in the men’s doubles final on Sunday with teammate Joe Salisbury against Ivan Dodig and Filip Polasek.
 Ram and Salisbury are the defending champions.